VissersThomas/rag-tutorial/README.md

     return db
 ```

-## Step 2: Modify RAG chain to use remote vector store
+### Step 2: Modify RAG chain to use remote vector store

+Now we'll modify our RAG chain to connect to the remote vector database instead of building a local one.
+This means:

+- **Skip the document loading and processing steps** - the remote database is already populated with embeddings
+- **Replace the local vector store creation** with a connection to the remote Milvus instance
+- **Keep everything else the same** - retriever, LLM, prompt, and chain logic remain unchanged

 Update your `rag_chain.py` file: